 Essential Advertising Rules for Your Businesses

-Overview of Federal & State Law and Enforcement
+Federal and State Laws and Enforcement

-The Federal Trade Commission (FTC) enforces advertising laws at the federal level, and every state also has a consumer protection agency which enforces state advertising laws.
-Additionally, the state attorney general and district attorney have the power to litigate against companies whose advertising harms citizens within their jurisdiction.
+The FTC enforces advertising laws at the federal level.
+Each state also has a consumer protection agency enforcing state advertising laws.
+The state attorney general and district attorney have regulatory enforcement over deceptive advertising and business practices within their jurisdictions.

 The Lanham Act